 Come with us to find a piece of the Berlin Wall, a War of 1812 cannon ball mounted on a Conestoga wagon hitch, and over a hundred lions looking down at you from the tops of Baltimore’s buildings.

 Second Sunday – Jonestown and the Shot Tower

 Walk with us just a few blocks east of the Baltimore Farmer’s Market to explore one of the oldest neighborhood’s in the city and get inside the famed Phoenix Shot Tower—the tallest structure in the United States until 1846.

 Third Sunday – Mount Vernon and the Washington Monument

 Take a short stroll around Mount Vernon Place to hear the stories of local residents including the owners of the B&O Railroad, the founders of the Walters Art Museum, and the wealthy owners of Mercantile Bank.
 End the tour with a climb up the newly renovated 200-year old Washington Monument!
 This tour begins on July 19.

-Fourth Sunday – Battle of Baltimore and the Patterson Park Pagoda
+Fourth Sunday – Battle of Baltimore and the Patterson Park Observatory

 We hope you can come out and join us for all four tours this year.
 Find more details or register on our events calendar.